 Going back to College and Choosing the RIGHT Major

 At this point…I had no savings, thousands in credit card debt, and was still paying on that $10,000 student loan.
+Your Mom was finishing up her degree at the time so all the military pay went to help her continue on.
 I had enough of the paycheck to paycheck lifestyle and decided to get serious.
 I investigated what benefits serving the country had to offer and took advantage of the loan repayment and GI Bill to go back to college.

 I worked for the local Police Department at night while attending school full time.
 I was able to complete a bachelor’s degree in Computer Forensics with an accelerated program in 3 years.
 This time with a GPA of 3.89.
 A much better showing than my first attempt.
 I had motivation and a much better understanding of my capabilities and interests.